captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 4. Choose an output directory for the protected images.
 5. Wait for the process to complete.
 A success message will appear in a popup window when done.

 The progress bar will update to show the status of the protection process.
+For batch processing, you can cancel the operation at any time using the "Cancel" button.

 ### Verifying Images
 1. Click on "Verify Image".